Travelers to the Chaco region of Paraguay - South America's Last Frontier - often stop at Filadelfia in the heart of the Mennonites in Paraguay.

 The success of the Mennonite community has prompted the Paraguayan government to expand the development of the Chaco, based on the availability of potable water.
 Some of the Mennonite community fear that their freedoms may be endangered.

 The peanut, sesame, and sorgum fields surrounding Filadelfia attract wildlife, mainly birds and that brings the sportsmen from all over the world for pigeon & dove shooting.
 Others come on hunting trips or photographic safaris to view endangered wildlife and jaguars, pumas and ocelots.

-Others, like several Indian tribes, are drawn by economic reasons.
+Others, like members of several Indian tribes, are drawn for economic reasons.
 Travelers to the Chaco buy their handicrafts, like those created by the Nivaclé.

 Things to do and see in and around Filadelfia:

 - Jakob Unger Museum in Filadelfia chronicles Mennonite arrival and history, plus material about the Indian tribes of the Chaco.
 Don't miss the mural displaying one man's journey across several countries from Russia to Paraguay.

 - Loma Plata in Menno colony is the oldest and most traditional of the Mennonitenkolonie.
 The museum exhibits detail early farming life with equipment, a pioneer house, and photographs.